The best way to clean your dog's teeth (and what to avoid)

 - Gives poultry flavor breath

 We recommend brushing as the top option to keep your dog’s teeth clean, so that means you’ll need a toothbrush.
-This is a great option because it has two different size brush heads on the same toothbrush, which gives you the option for small and large breeds.
+This is a great option because it has a unique design that uses multiple brush heads to surround the tooth of your choosing.
+This is a great option for small and large breeds.
 The brush has a nice rubber grip and it’s dishwasher safe if you decide to clean it that way.

-You can purchase the Next Level Pet Toothbrush on Amazon.
+You can purchase the Vet’s Best Toothbrush & Gel Combo at Amazon.

 - Ergonomic grip